-Feline Herpes virus or Feline Rhinotracheitis virus (FRV/FVR) is a very common viral pathogen affecting cats.
+Feline Herpes virus or Feline Rhinotracheitis virus (FHV/FVR) is a very common viral infection affecting cats.
 Infection usually occurs in kittens (stressed and/or immunocompromised individuals) that have contact with carrier adults.
-Once infected a cat can be a carrier for weeks to years.
-This is because the FRV, as with all herpes viruses, lies dormant in the body, avoiding the immune system.
+Once infected, a cat can be a carrier for weeks to years.
+This is because the FHV, as with all herpes viruses, lies dormant in the body, avoiding the immune system.
 Infection in kittens most often results in a self-limiting upper respiratory and/or eye infection (conjunctivitis).
-Usually the virus sets the stage for damage to the mucosa of the upper respiratory tract, conjunctiva and oral cavity and then bacteria secondarily infect the tissues, causing clinical signs.
+Usually the virus sets the stage for damage to the mucosa of the upper respiratory tract, conjunctiva and oral cavity, and then bacteria secondarily infect the tissues, causing clinical signs.
 A carrier animal can experience flare-ups with stress or other illness later in life.
 Occasionally, adult cats with chronic nasal passage infection or chronic oral cavity ulceration are seen.

 Underlying disease must be ruled out in affected cats, particularly older individuals.
 Immunosuppression due to infection with the Feline Leukemia and/or Feline Immunodeficiency virus(es) is perhaps the #1 rule out.
-Non-infectious, systemic diseases like Diabetes Mellitus and neoplasias/cancers must also be considered.
-Concurrent infection with Feline Calici virus and/or a couple unusual bacteria may produce a particularly severe bout, taking longer for the cat’s immune system to overcome.
+Non-infectious, systemic diseases like Diabetes Mellitus and cancers must also be considered.
+Concurrent infection with Feline Calicivirus and/or a couple unusual bacteria may produce a particularly severe bout, taking longer for the cat’s immune system to overcome.

 In the run-of-the-mill cases, the prognosis is good.
 The virus is usually gotten under control by the body and future flare-up events are often quite mild.
 As mentioned above, chronically infected cats are occasionally seen and have a less favorable prognosis, but still not generally poor.
 Chronic nasal passage changes and oral cavity ulceration can be very uncomfortable for the cats (and for their owners to witness).
 Long-term palliative treatments can be effective, but some cats require procedures such as full mouth extractions for severe disease.

 Herpes viral infection should not be ignored by the owner.
-Although it is the less common scenario (than the selflimiting infection involving only the upper respiratory tract), infection of the lower respiratory tract and pneumonia can occur and may require emergency attention.
+Although it is the less common scenario (the self-limiting infection involving only the upper respiratory tract is more common), infection of the lower respiratory tract and pneumonia can occur and may require emergency attention.
 Again, the pneumonia is caused by secondary bacterial invaders and so antibiotic therapy can usually help the body get control, but intensive therapy (such as oxygen supplementation) may be needed in the interim.
 Prompt veterinary attention when signs begin to arise can help prevent this situation from occurring.